ComputationalRadiationPhysics/picongpu/docs/source/install/profile.rst

 **Production directory:** ``/global/scratch/$USER/``

-For this profile to work, you need to download the :ref:`PIConGPU source code <install-dependencies-picongpu>` and install :ref:`boost, PNGwriter and libSplash <install-dependencies>` manually.
+For this profile to work, you need to download the :ref:`PIConGPU source code <install-dependencies-picongpu>` and install :ref:`boost and PNGwriter <install-dependencies>` manually.
 Additionally, you need to make the ``rsync`` command available as written below.

 .. literalinclude:: profiles/lawrencium-lbnl/picongpu.profile.example